ANNEBORTOLI/users-validations/README.md

 ## :notebook_with_decorative_cover:About the project

-This is an application build with TDD using Ruby on Rails, using the Bootstrap styling library and the JavaScript framework Stimulus.
+This is an application build using Ruby on Rails, using the Bootstrap styling library and the JavaScript framework Stimulus.

 The main objetive of this application is to apply validations to the filled fields and display the filling errors in their respective fields.